WinVector/wrapr/extras/MacrosInR.md

     ##   X
     ## "X"

+More examples can be found [here](https://winvector.github.io/wrapr/articles/SubstitutionModes.html).
 The differences are because `wrapr::let()` is substituting on language objects, not on mere strings (behaving a bit more like `bquote()`).
 Notice `wrapr::let()` does not substitute into all string situations the same, but can use language context to make good choices.
 However, users can completely avoid mapping ambiguity by choosing appropriate substitution targets when they write their alias and code.

 ### <code>rlang::`!!`</code>